Super trawler FAQs

-AFMA continues to facilitate the annual stock assessment of this fishery, which is used to assist in making catch limit decisions and is funded by the fishing industry through levies.
+In addition, AFMA continues to facilitate the annual stock assessment of this fishery which is used to assist in making catch limit decisions.
+This assessment is funded through fishing levies.

-The Small Pelagic Fishery Harvest Strategy recognises that small pelagic species like mackerel and redbait are an important component of the wider ecosystem, providing food for a range of species including larger fish, marine mammals and seabirds.
-Catch limits for these species are set at precautionary levels that take into consideration both the species’ productivity and broader ecosystem impacts.
+The SPF Harvest Strategy recognises that small pelagic species like mackerel and redbait are an important component of the wider ecosystem, providing food for a range of species including larger fish, marine mammals and seabirds.
+TACs for these species are set at precautionary levels that take into consideration both the species’ productivity and broader ecosystem impacts.

-Fisheries science and experience in other similar fisheries both here and overseas suggests that localised depletion is a very low risk in this fishery.
+Research and experience in similar fisheries both here and overseas suggests that there is a very low risk of localised depletion in the SPF.
 Given the highly mobile nature of small pelagic species any localised reductions in abundance are likely to be short term and impacts on local ecosystems are likely to be very limited.

-AFMA and fisheries scientists will monitor the issue and if localised depletion is detected additional management action will be taken.
+AFMA and fisheries scientists continue to monitor localised depletion in the fishery.
+Should evidence of localised depletion be detected additional management action will be taken.

-In addition to the two management zones, there are specific areas within each of these zones that are closed to commercial fishing under the Commonwealth Marine Protected Area network.
+In addition to the two management zones, there are specific areas within each of these zones that are closed to commercial fishing under the Commonwealth Marine Reserve network.

-All SPF midwater trawl boats must develop, carry and abide by seabird management plans that are tailored to each boat to minimise interactions with seabirds.
-In addition if a large scale midwater trawl boat was to operate in the fishery, it must also carry and abide by seal and dolphin management plans.
+All SPF mid-water trawl boats must develop, carry and abide by vessel management plans tailored to each boat to minimise interactions with seabirds, seals and dolphins.

-AFMA also requires midwater trawl boats to use seal excluder devices to protect species such as seals and dolphins.
-AFMA routinely assesses and monitors seal excluder devices used on Commonwealth fishing boats and if the FV Abel Tasman was to fish in a Commonwealth fishery AFMA would ensure the device is effective and require modifications be made if necessary.
-In addition AFMA understands that the Abel Tasman proposed to process whole fish so expects that there would have been little offal discharge to attract seabirds.
+AFMA also requires mid-water trawl boats to use seal excluder devices to protect species such as seals and dolphins.
+AFMA routinely assesses and monitors seal excluder devices used on Commonwealth fishing boats.

-All Commonwealth-endorsed fishing vessels (concession holders) are subject to AFMA’s domestic compliance and enforcement programs and monitoring arrangements.
+All Commonwealth-endorsed fishing vessels (concession holders) are subject to AFMA’s national compliance and enforcement programs and monitoring arrangements.